-In this paper, we have studied in detail the output regulation of the Liu-Chen-Liu chaotic system (2007) and we have also presented the complete solution of the output regulation problem for Liu-Chen-Liu chaotic system.
+In this paper, we have studied in detail the output regulation of the Chen chaotic system (1999) and we have also presented the complete solution of the output regulation problem for Chen chaotic system.
 Explicitly, using the Byrnes-Isidori regulator equations (1990), we have presented new feedback control laws for regulating the output of the Liu-Chen-Liu chaotic system.
+We have also discussed the simulation results in detail.